tigran9910/portfolio/src/projects/music player.md

 web: "https://tigran9910.github.io/rainbow-equalizer/"
 ---

-A music player with a glowing CSS animation and rainbow-colored audio visualizer
+Music player with a glowing CSS animation and a rainbow-colored audio visualizer.